xuri/excelize-doc/en/variables.md

     ErrParameterRequired = errors.New("parameter is required")
     // ErrPasswordLengthInvalid defined the error message on invalid password length.
     ErrPasswordLengthInvalid = errors.New("password length invalid")
+    // ErrPivotTableShowValuesAsBaseField defined the error message when a "show values as" type is set for a pivot table data field but no base field is specified.
+    ErrPivotTableShowValuesAsBaseField = errors.New("this kind of show value as type requires a base field")
+    // ErrPivotTableShowValuesAsBaseItem defined the error message on enabling a "show values as" type and base field for a pivot table data field without specifying a base item.
+    ErrPivotTableShowValuesAsBaseItem = errors.New("this kind of show value as type and base field requires a base item")
     // ErrPivotTableClassicLayout defined the error message on enable ClassicLayout and CompactData in the same time ErrPivotTableClassicLayout = errors.New("cannot enable ClassicLayout and CompactData in the same time")
     // ErrSave defined the error message for saving file.